 Where were you when you started on the Trail Leader course?

-I started working in the outdoors aged 17 in Sept 1996 on an Outdoor Education Course based at Reading College and on work placement at Adventure Dolphin in Pangbourne, Berkshire for the remainder of the week.
+I started working in the outdoors aged 17 in Sept 1996 on an Outdoor Education Course based at Reading College and on work placement at Adventure Dolphin in Pangbourne, Berkshire.
 When I finished the course in June 1997 I was offered a full-time position.
 I have worked in the outdoors delivering a variety of activities ever since.

 I'm fortunate enough to have worked in various centres over the years from Berkshire to the South of France - all have had some involvement with mountain bike programmes and being in the great outdoors.
 During this time, I've also managed to gain various national governing body qualifications in canoeing, kayaking and climbing, amongst other activities.